 Category Archives: Niger

-In Niger, CROPS4HD actors participated to the National Forum for Women’s and Youth’s Empowerment taking place in Dosso in October 2022.
-It was the 6th edition with the specific theme “Entrepreneurship in Niger: promoting areas of growth”.
-CROPS4HD, have had the opportunity to present the Participatory Market Chain Approach.
+In Niger, CROPS4HD actors participated to the 6th edition of the National Forum for Women’s and Youth’s Empowerment taking place in Dosso in October 2022.
+It was an opportunity to present the Participatory Market Chain Approach.

 FiBL’s technical and scientific support in Niger